 Rent a Car: You can rent a vehicle from the airport you fly into, or directly in Caldwell once you arrive.
 It’s challenging to get around Caldwell without a car, so pick a designated driver before you begin your Sunnyslope wine adventure.

 Insider Tip: If you have a car of your own, you can visit the wineries at your own pace, but I don’t recommend visiting more than four in a single day.
-Palate Fatigue is a real thing!
+Palate Fatigue is a real thing (and so is drunkenness, obviously)!
 If you are visiting Caldwell wineries on a summer weekend, I suggest making reservations.
 Then you won’t waste time getting turned away by wineries that are full to capacity.

 Tasting fees in Caldwell are more affordable than I thought they would be!
 Prices range from free (Fujishan Family Cellars and Free Dog Wines) to $15 (Bitner Vineyards) for a tasting.
 Most tasting fees are in the $5 range, and that fee is often waived if you buy a bottle.